christophihl/academic-kickstart/content/authors/ehret/_index.md

 ---
 # Display name
-name: Klaus Ehrt
+name: Klaus Ehret

 # Username (this should match the folder name)
 authors:
-- ehrt_k
+- ehret

 weight: 44